SherG/sherrieg/content/blog/beat-inflation/index.md

 <br/>It's kind of a fun exercise.
 Once you figure out what your non-perishables are, you can prioritize them.

-Also: think about getting some silica gel tins to keep tools and metal items free of moisture.
+Also: think about getting some silica gel tins to keep tools and other stored items free of moisture.

 I hope this is helpful!